piotrsiupa/git-istash/tests/README.md

 ## `check-git-versions.sh`

 A script that runs the test suite with different versions of Git to determine which ones are supported by `istash` and whether there are no regressions in the latest version.
+For the purpose of debugging, it also have a capability to run `monitor.sh` using a specific Git version.

 ## `list.sh`
 A helper script that just prints the list of tests, with some rudimentary filtering options.
 It should be treated as the only source of truth when it comes to which files are tests, and it can be relied even if the directory structure or name convention changes.
 (Other scripts use this one to list tests.)

+## `facets.sh`
+This isn't really meant as a standalone script.
+It's more a utility used by other script to parse facets.
+However, its help text is the best place to find information about the various facets.

+## `test-manager.sh`
+A simple script that can create and remove test files without breaking the naming convention.
+(It can rename other tests when adding / removing a test in the middle of a category.)
+The script is rather dumb and it doesn't understand the directory structure of the project - it just accepts any directory that is given to it.

 ## `commons.sh`